davidcolton/WiDSIrelandLab2025/README.md

-# WiDSIrelandLab2025
+# sample-wids
-Granite workshop for WiDS Ireland 2025
+This is a smaple repository for the WiDS Granite Workshop